skinnyandbald/claude/tools/memory/config/diary.md

 - Use `time:get_current_time` for accurate timestamps
 - Use `YYYY-MM-DD.md` file naming convention

+Before writing a diary entry:

+1. Verify if `YYYY-MM-DD.md` file exists for current date
+2. If file exists: Read current content and append new entry
+3. If file does not exist: Create new file with first entry
+4. Never use direct write operations on existing files

 ## Diary Entry Template

 Use the following format, as diary entry template: